 Bell Laboratories releases Version 7 UNIX[75].
 V7 includes what is, by far, the most comprehensive, useable and easily available compiler writing toolkit yet developed.

-Part of the V7 toolkit is Yet Another Compiler Compiler (yacc)[76]. yacc is LALR-powered.
-Despite its name, yacc is the first compiler-compiler in the modern sense.
+Part of the V7 toolkit is Yet Another Compiler Compiler (yacc)[110]. yacc is LALR-powered.
+Despite its name, yacc is the first compiler-compiler in the 2023 sense.
 For a few useful languages, the process of going from Chomskyan specification to executable is now fully automated.
-Most practical languages, including the C language and yacc's own input language, still require manual hackery[77].
+Most practical languages, including the C language and yacc's own input language, still require manual hackery[111].

-Not all of the criteria of the original quest have been fully met.
-Nonetheless, after two decades of research, it seems as if the Parsing Problem and the Operator Issue can both be declared solved.
+The criteria set in the original statement of the Parsing Problem have not been fully met.
+Nonetheless, even if there is a certain amount of disappointment, it seems as if the Parsing Problem and the Operator Issue can both be declared solved.
+Two decades of research seem to have paid off.

 Larry Wall introduces Perl 1[78].
 Perl embraces complexity like no previous language.
 Larry uses yacc and LALR very aggressively -- to my knowledge more aggressively than anyone before or since.